vatpac-technology/sops/docs/separation-standards/runway.md

     - traffic information is provided to the following aircraft; and
     - the runway is dry

+!!!
+Note
+The vatsys ground map has the option to display where the 2400M mark is on the runway.

 ### Behind a preceding departing aircraft
 - Landing aircraft may not cross the runway threshold until the preceding departing aircraft:
     - has either commenced a turn; or